Factsheet for health professionals on monkeypox

 Treatment is primarily symptomatic and supportive (alleviation of fever, pruritus and pain, and hydration), including prevention and treatment of secondary bacterial infections.
 Tecovirimat is the only antiviral drug with an indication for the treatment of orthopoxvirus infections, including MPX, authorised by the EMA .
 Brincidofovir and cidofovir are other antiviral drug options for severe MPX cases, but have significant side effects .

 Public health control measures

-- Early detection of possible new cases by contact tracing in outbreak settings.
+- Facilitate early detection of cases by contact tracing in outbreak settings ;

 Infection control, personal protection and prevention